shbv/azure_ml/capstone/README.md

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

+Since the best Hyperdrive model (accuracy: 0.7578) performs better than the best AutoML model (accuracy: 0.7407), we register and deploy this model as shown below.
+We get an active REST endpoint for this model.

 - Best Hyperdrive model registered:
 ![alt text](https://github.com/shbv/azure_ml/blob/main/capstone/images/hd-d-1.png)